lurchmath/lde/docs/phase5-interpretation.md

 ## Caching interpretation results

+This section is efficiency improvements.
+Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
+If you wish to skip them for now, simply move on to the next section, or implement these routines as stubs that do nothing yet.

  * [ ] Extend the `InputStructure` class with a field called `lastInterpretation`, which is initialized to undefined in the constructor.
 This field does not need to be part of any serialization